TeaEngineering/libchronicle/README.md

 A chronicle-queue has no single controlling broker process, the operating system provides persistence and hardware itself provides arbitration.
 Messages always flow from an 'appender' to a 'tailer' process, in one direction, with no flow control.
 The queue is fully contained with a standard file system directory, which should be otherwise empty.
 Queue files are machine independant and can be moved between machines.

-* An _appender_ process publishes payload to a queue directory, is given 64bit value 'index' of the write
+* An _appender_ process writes messages to a queue directory, is given 64bit value 'index' of the write
 * Whilst a _tailer_ subscribes to messages in a queue directory, starting from 0 or provided index

 Multiple appenders, multiple tailers are supported, can be added and removed at will so long as all on